glouppe/info8006-introduction-to-ai/python-tutorial/README.md

 On Unix and OS X, you can use the basic terminal while on Windows, you will use the *Anaconda prompt* (see further).

-There are plenty of text editors that can be used but [Atom](https://atom.io/) or [Sublime Text](https://www.sublimetext.com/) are good candidates.
+There are plenty of text editors that can be used but [Sublime Text](https://www.sublimetext.com/) or [VS Code](https://code.visualstudio.com/) are good candidates.

 Also, there exist many IDEs such as [Spyder](https://www.spyder-ide.org/) or [PyCharm](https://www.jetbrains.com/pycharm/) that could be used **CAREFULLY**.